Wang Yang (politician): Chairman of the Chinese People's Political Consultative Conference (2018–2023)

 Wang was chosen to be a member of the 19th Politburo Standing Committee, China's top decision-making body, at the 1st Plenary Session of the 19th Central Committee on 25 October 2017.
-In March 2018, Wang became Chairman of the Chinese People's Political Consultative Conference.
+In March 2018, Wang became Chairman of the National Committee of the Chinese People's Political Consultative Conference at the 1st Session of the 13th CPPCC National Committee.

 Wang was the head of the Central Xinjiang Work Coordination Group, a body deciding Xinjiang policies.
 Wang visited Xinjiang in April 2018, and in March and July 2019.
 According to a source quoted by the South China Morning Post, Wang reported to Xi Jinping that measures targeting Muslim ethnic minorities in Xinjiang have triggered widespread discontent among Han Chinese officials and citizens.

 During the 20th National Congress of the Chinese Communist Party in October 2022, Wang was not elected to the new 20th Central Committee of the Chinese Communist Party which indicated his political retirement.
 Wang stepped down as Chairman of the Chinese People's Political Consultative Conference in March 2023.